gmail spamemail blockinginbox cleanup

 3. Forward phishing emails to reportphishing@apwg.org

-4. Block the sender to prevent future attempts
+4. Block the sender to head off future attempts

 Measuring Your Spam-Blocking Success

-Daily Spam Count: How many spam emails reach your inbox daily Time Saved: Minutes not spent deleting unwanted emails Storage Freed: Space recovered by removing spam emails Stress Reduction: Subjective measure of inbox overwhelm
+Daily spam count: How many spam emails still reach your inbox Time saved: Minutes you're not spending on deletion Storage freed: Space you've recovered by clearing spam Stress reduction: Your own read on how overwhelmed the inbox feels

-• 3-8GB storage freed up from spam cleanup
+• 3-8GB of storage freed up from spam cleanup

 Common Spam-Blocking Mistakes to Avoid